beepidibop/DappNodePackage-Arbitrum-Nitro/README.md

 This repo allows you to run a Aribtrum full node on [DappNode](https://twitter.com/dappnode).
 I'll support this repo until DappNode's team decide to support it officially.

-This repo allows you to run a Aribtrum full node on [DappNode](https://twitter.com/dappnode).
-I'll support this repo until DappNode's team decide to support it officially.

 ## Installation Prerequisites

 You'll need a L1 ETH node.
 No need to host it yourself, but if you do, you'll need a full Ethereum Mainnet Stack.